 I would say this is definitely the best kawaii subscription box I’ve seen.
 The themes are well done and all the items are high quality from brands like Sanrio, Rement and Kamio, with Amuse, San-x, Neko Atsume, Pusheen and Ghibli items hinted at for future boxes.
 I especially liked that you get the fun of opening your box, plus the surprise of blind boxes too.
 It really feels like a little shopping spree on Harajuku’s Takeshita Street.

 As with TokyoTreat boxes, all subscribers are entered to win a special YumePrize box with extra special items.
 This is what’s up for grabs in August, where the theme is Lovable Animals and includes an Alpacasso plushie and Pom Pom Purin.

-You can sign up now for August and get 20% off your first box if you use the code SAVE20 before the end of July.
+You can sign up now for August and SCK readers can also get $5 off your subscription with the code CUTEKAWAII.
 Subscriptions are $29.99 per month including shipping worldwide, with discounts for longer subscriptions.

 (Products were provided by YumeTwins for review but all words, photographs and opinions are my own.)